yypy22/yypy22/README.md

 🍜 In my free time, I enjoy exploring new food spots or cafes.
 NO RAMEN, NO LIFE

+✈️ I love traveling too.
+I have been to Scotland, England, Wales, France, Spain, Thailand, Cambodia, and Vietnam.

 🏋️‍♂️ When I'm not coding or eating, you can usually find me at the gym, staying active and working out.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)